julianmojico/MPIntegration/README.md

 #### Files description
 - **pref1.html** =  static html used for custom checkout
-- **payflow.jade** = template used for landing which shows multiple products and checkouts
+- **payflow.jade** = template used for landing which shows multiple products and checkouts.
+Here you can setup the preferenceId.
 - **responserenderer.jade** = template used to show Payments API response after payment is done.
 - **main.js** = contains js functions to process custom checkout payment (card tokenization, sdkhandling in general).
-This also contains preferenceId
+This also contains MercadoPago's API key.

 #### Routes
 RoutesHandler.java = Defines controller's routes